Relis

-Relli (also Reli, Relly, or Raily) is a social group, who reside in the states of Andhra Pradesh, Odisha, West Bengal, and Chhattisgarh.
+Relli (also Reli, Relly, or Raily) are an Indo-aryan ethnic group and caste who reside in the states of Andhra Pradesh, Telangana, Odisha, West Bengal, and Chhattisgarh.
 They are classified as a Scheduled Caste.

 Demographics

-The Relli people are mainly distributed in coastal districts, such as Srikakulam, Vizianagaram, Visakhapatnam, East Godavari, West Godavari, Krishna, Guntur, Prakasam, Nellore, and Chittoor of Andhra Pradesh, Jagdalpur of Chhattisgarh and the Koraput, Nabarangpur, Rayagada, Kolkata (Mominpur), Titagarh, Khardaha, and Bandel.
+The Relli people are mainly distributed in coastal districts, such as Srikakulam, Vizianagaram, Visakhapatnam, East Godavari, West Godavari, Krishna, Guntur, Prakasam, Nellore, and Chittoor of Andhra Pradesh, Jagdalpur of Chhattisgarh and the Koraput, Nabarangpur, Rayagada, Kolkata, Howrah, Howrah Maidan, Salkia, Shalimar, Mominpur, Titagarh, Khardah, and Bandel.

 According to the 2001 Census, Relli and Mehtar's population is 206,053 in Andhra Pradesh, 37 in Chhattisgarh, and 8,357 in Odisha respectively.
 Rellis constitutes 1.67% of the total Scheduled Caste population of United Andhra Pradesh in 2001.

 Occupation

-The primary occupation of the Relli people in Andhra Pradesh is the collection and sale of fruits, seeds, and grass.
+The primary occupation of the Relli people in Andhra Pradesh is the collection and sale of fruits, vegetables, seeds, and grass.
 Some are labourers and manual scavengers.
 A few are in government service while the Relli of Odisha and Chhattisgarh trade in salt, rice, vegetables, goats, and hens on a small scale.
 Agriculture is also pursued.
 They are listed as Scheduled Castes.